-BETTER PAYMENT PRACTICE CODE PERFORMANCE Year ended 3 1 March 2017 Year ended 31 March 2016 Number £000 Number £000 Total bills paid in year 19334 27,067 18,262 27,096 Total bills paid within target 15436 20,505 15,401 22,359 Percentage of bills paid within the target 80% 76% 84% 83% on quality, performance, finance and workforce.
+BETTER PAYMENT PRACTICE CODE PERFORMANCE Year ended 3 1 March 2017 Year ended 31 March 2016 Number £000 Number £000 Total bills paid in year 19334 27,067 18,262 27,096 Total bills paid within target 15436 20,505 15,401 22,359 Percentage of bills paid within the target 80% 76% 84% 83%

+At every public board meeting there are detailed reports on quality, performance, finance and workforce.
 There is opportunity for robust challenge and debate about these reports.
 The directors work collaboratively in order to meet the Trust's key strategic objectives and provide leadership and oversight of the systems in place for care provision and service delivery; again this is scrutinised at public board meetings.
 In addition to this governance process, the non-executive chair of each board committee presents a report to the board about the level of assurance and key items for approval or discussion.